julievano/dos_and_donts_beta/docs/_posts/dos_donts/2017-08-17-do_determine_level_of_detail.md

 layout: do_dont
 title:  Study Design Guideline
 symbol: do
-dodont:  "Do start by determining the level of detail that fits your need and resources"
+dodont:  "DO start by determining the level of detail that fits your need and resources"
 ref: "DO determine level of detail"
 date:   2017-08-01 16:54:46
 categories: